 In the Old Covenant God saw the linen garments upon the priests in His presence, and He was pleased.
 These garments were worn for the Lord to see and not for “the outer court, into the court of the people.”

-In this day, in the New Covenant, God sees our hearts toward Him similarly as if we were wearing our linen garments, when we come to minister before Him in His presence, only Him, and He is pleased.
+In this day, in the New Covenant, God sees our hearts toward Him as our linen garments, when we come to minister before Him in His presence, and He is pleased.
 This is so special to our Lord, when we come to be only with Him in the inner court, and this is so blessedly renewing for our lives in Christ.

 Today, I encourage you to respond to God’s call to be His special “royal priesthood” (1Peter 2:9).
-Prepare your heart for Him alone, as in putting on your linen garments, then rest with Him and bless Him in His presence.
+Prepare your heart for Him alone, with your linen garments, then rest with Him and bless Him in His presence.
 Hallelujah!